cyberark/secrets-provider-for-k8s/design/secrets_provider_rotation_design.md

 ### Motivation

-Secrets Provider as *init container* only supports one application and makes the deployment of the Secrets Provider deeply coupled to the customer's applications.
+Secrets Provider as an *init container* only supports one application pod, making deployment of the Secrets Provider deeply coupled to the customer's applications.
-Also, in case a secret was rotated while the application was running it won't get the new secret.

-So another solution should be created to support multiple applications, and support rotation.
+Due to the nature of an init container, once a K8s secret value is rotated while the application is running it will not get the new secret.
+Because of this, another solution should be created to support this use; support multiple applications and secrets rotation.

 ### Requirements

 The solution should support the following capabilities:

-[//]: #	"TODO fill requirements"
+Milestone 1 *(current)*

+- Secrets Provider runs as a separate entity, serving multiple application containers that run on multiple pods
+- Solution needs to be native to Kubernetes and stay up, idle even after process completion
+- Lifecycle should support update/removal of deployment
+- Provide a way for customer to understand the state of the Secret Provider - when it finished initializing

+Milestone 2

+- Secrets Provider support secret rotation

+Even though we are currently on Milestone 1 we need to provide a seamless solution, without customer intervention between the configuration of both Milestones.
+Therefore, we will also address how we plan to implement rotation (Milestone 2) at a high-level as part of this document.

 ## Solution
-To support many applications, the solution is to run secrets provider using **Deployment** (**DeploymentConfig** in OpenShift).
+To support multiple application pods, the Secrets Provider is to run using **Deployment** (**DeploymentConfig** in OpenShift) until the customer .

-To support rotation, the secrets provider will listen on events from Conjur saying any of the relevant secrets is rotated.
+To support rotation, the Secrets Provider will listen on Conjur secret rotation events from Conjur.

 ### Design

 Run Secrets Provider as a **Deployment** (**DeploymentConfig** in OpenShift).
 Once the Deployment's pod is spun up, it will authenticate to Conjur/DAP via authn-k8s.
 It will then fetch all the relevant K8s secrets and update them with the Conjur secrets they require.
-Then, it will connect to pub/sub channel in Conjur and subscribe to rotation events on the relevant secrets.
+Then, the Secrets Provider will connect to Pub/Sub channel in Conjur and subscribe to rotation events on the relevant secrets.

 #### How does a it answer the requirements?

-Running as a **Deployment** allows separation from the applications' deployments and serve multiple applications at once.
+Running as a **Deployment** allows separation from the applications' deployments and serve multiple application pods at once.

-Subscribing to rotation events on the relevant secrets allows it to trigger secrets retrieval and update them in the relevant k8s secrets.
+Subscribing to Conjur secret rotation events on the relevant secrets allows it to trigger secrets retrieval and update them in the relevant K8s secrets.

 #### What benefits does this solution provide?